 Name: First Middle Last

-D-4- For all Adding

-Date Email Addr ress
+Date Email Addres S

 Address City Zip

-Audress City Zip

-Cell Phor ne l· Home Phone
+Cell Phone Home Phone

-Student Number Cum nulative GPA Date of Expe cted Graduation
+Student Number C umulative GPA Date of Expe ected Graduation

-Require d social work classes take en:
+Required social work classes taken:

--

-Require d supportive courses take en:
+Required supportive courses taken:

-Electives taken that are relevant to social work field placement: • Previous social service experiences (include volunteer work): Trevious social service experiences (include volunteer work).
-List social work courses being taken this semester: Employment experiences (include summer and part-time jobs):
+Electives taken that are relevant to social work field p placement: -- ------------

+Previous social service experiences (include volunteer work):

+List social work courses being taken this semester:

+Employment experiences (include summer and part-time jobs):

-Describe the type of social work experience you would like to obtain in field placement in terms of special interests, client population, client age group, etc. What days of the week and what times of the day are most desirable for you?
-Are there any days or times you would not be available? · - General location of placement desired (e.g., Detroit, east side, Pontiac area, no preference).
+Describe the type of social work experience you would like to obtain in field placement in terms of special interests, client population, client age group, etc.

+What days of the week and what times of the day are most desirable for you?
+Are there any days or times you would not be available?

+General location of placement desired (e.g., Detroit, east side, Pontiac area, no preference).

 Although there is no guarantee in being placed in a particular agency, is there a specific one, which you would like for placement?
 Why?

 What are your career goals?

-Write a description of yourself as it relates to your abilities to form and sustain relationships, identity client concerns, your strengths, and weaknesses. • ,, , , rojected fall s chedule (September-Decem ber concurrent with fi eld instruction) : Course Title Credit hours Days Time
+Write a description of yourself as it relates to your abilities to form and sustain relationships, identity client concerns, your strengths, and weaknesses.

+Projected fall schedule (September-December concurrent with field instruction):

+Course Title Credit hours Days Time